deepforge-dev/deepforge/docs/fundamentals/integration.rst

 Currently, the following compute adapters are available:

 1. WebGME Worker: A worker machine which polls for jobs via the `WebGME Executor Framework <https://github.com/webgme/webgme/wiki/GME-Executor-Framework>`_.
 Registered users can connect their own compute machines enabling them to use their personal desktops with DeepForge.
-2. SciServer-Compute: Compute service offered by `SciServer <https://sciserver.org>`_
+2. SciServer Compute: Compute service offered by `SciServer <https://sciserver.org>`_
 3. Server Compute: Execute the job on the server machine.
 This is similar to the execution model used by Jupyter notebook servers.